-Referrals to a medical practitioner, workplace rehabilitation provider or other relevant party may be needed as part of the assessment if the information on the claim file is incomplete.
+Referrals to a medical practitioner, workplace rehabilitation provider or other relevant party for an evaluation may be needed as part of the assessment if the information on the claim file is incomplete.
 This information from third party service providers will then form part of the body of evidence considered in the insurer's work capacity assessment.

 As provided by section 44A of the 1987 Act, the worker must attend and participate in any evaluation required as part of the work capacity assessment.
-If the worker does not attend or participate their weekly payments may be suspended until the assessment has taken place.